-ACTION LEADER PARTNER RELATED ELEMENT(S) LEVEL OF COMPLEXITY TIMEFRAME RESOURCES NEEDED 8A Work with the Hamilton Development Corporation to implement its Downtown Hamilton Streetscape Improvements plans.
-HDC CHR, ED, LU, OSR, T Medium Short-term 8B Adopt more flexible zoning regulations to encourage mixed-use development.
+Tov Town by providing resources and support for local businesses. sal businesses ACTION ОТНЕВ RESPONSIBILITY LEVEL OF TIMEFRAME RESOURCES NEEDED ELEMENT(S) COMPLEXITY 7A Work with the Hamilton Development Corp. to НДС Medium Short-term implement its Downtown Hamilton Streetscape Improvements plans.
+7B Adopt more flexible zoning regulations to encourage го, н РВ, РD, НDС High Short-term Board and staff capacity mixed-use development.
 Consider form-based zoning and use of performance standards, both of which regulate the design and impact of projects while allowing for more creativity in development.
-(See also, Action 6A).
-PB, PD HDC CHR, ED, H, LU, OSR, T High Short-term Board and staff capacity 8C Work with the Hamilton Development Corporation to improve signage and wayfinding in the commercial district. РВ HDC ED, T Low Medium- term 8D Identify areas along major roads that might be appropriate for neighborhood-scale commercial uses and develop zoning to facilitate this development in a way that does not negatively impact nearby residences.
-PB CHR, ED, LU, T Medium Medium- term Funding, staff capacity
+(See also, Action 1A) 7C Work with the HDC to improve signage and wayfinding in the commercial district Т НDС Low Medium-term 7D Identify areas along major roads that might be ΓΩ PB Medium Medium-term Funding, staff capacity appropriate for neighborhood-scale commercial uses and develop zoning to facilitate this development in a way that does not negatively impact nearby residences.